eggjs/egg-view-nunjucks/README.md

 ### Filter

 - `escape` filter is replaced by `app.helper.escape` provided by `egg-security` for better performance
-- Add your filters to `app/extend/filter.js`, then it will auto inject to nunjucks
+- Add your filters to `app/extend/filter.js`, then they will be injected automatically to nunjucks

 ```javascript
 // {app_root}/app/extend/filter.js